kapouer/matchdom/README.md

 A parsed expression has properties:

 - path: actual list of keys used to access data
+- optional: boolean, when current path ends with optional chaining
 - filters: array of filters
 - filter: index of current filter in filters
 - cancel: boolean, stops and cancels merging of that expression